WINTON GOVERNANCE DATA PROTECTION POLICY

 Access to your information and correction

 You have a right to request a copy of the information we hold about you.
-If you would like a copy of some or all of your information, please email or write to [The Centre Manager] at Winton House Centre, 18 High Street, Petersfield, Hampshire GU32 3JL.
+If you would like a copy of some or all of your information, please email or write to Finance Administrator at Winton House Centre, 18 High Street, Petersfield, Hampshire GU32 3JL.

 We want to make sure that your information is accurate and up to date.
 Please ask us to correct or remove any information you think is inaccurate.